 He has worked on distributed Lisp and C++ with Hewlett-Packard Research Laboratories and Schlumberger Research Laboratories, was Chief Architect of Visual Lisp technology at Autodesk, and was a logic simulation consultant for Cirrus Logic.
 He holds a Ph.D., in Computer Science from the University of Utah.

 Harold Carr (acoustic and electric bass) has performed and recorded with numerous artists such as Bobby McFerrin, Crystal Gayle, Lightnin’ Hopkins, John McCuen, Steve Lacy, Catie Curtis and Matt Flinner.
 He has published three books of poetry: Wekwomteks, Being Time and Where You Were.
 Harold has been a musician/poet-in-residence at the Banff Centre for the Arts in Canada, guest soloist at the Frutillar Music Festival in Chile, composer/soloist with the Guangdong Modern Dance Company in Guang Zhou, China, invited poet for the Utah State Governor and commissioned composer/performer at New Music America.
 He has worked with the Windolls Theatre of Images in Colombia, Hong Kong, San Francisco and Seattle.
-He has been a member of a number of popular Utah-based bands such as The Cowdaddies, The Jarman/Kingston Quartet, Amnesia and Wood.
-He currently works with blue haiku, Red Rock Rondo, The Emily Merrell Group, the Mark Chaney Trio and Good Grass.
+He has been a member of a number of popular Utah-based bands such as The Cowdaddies, Red Rock Rondo, blue haiku, The Jarman/Kingston Quartet, Amnesia and Wood.
+He currently works with the Emily Merrell Group, Te Azul and the Mark Chaney Trio.

 elsewhere on the web